zuiun/CongressCucuta/README.md

 For the first time, Brazil is without a monarch.
 For the oligarchs of the new republic, this is a dream come true.
 For nearly everyone else, this is a disaster.
-Without the old emperor at the helm, Brazil's politicians now face the challenge of garnering public support and uniting the many states of Brazil.
+Without the old emperor at the helm, Brazil's politicians now face the challenge of garnering public support and uniting the many states of Brazil, all in the hopes of leading a Victorian nation into a new century.

 In time, they will understand why Pedro II was so eager to part with his poisoned inheritance.